connec/monitoring-rs/posts/1-log-collection-part-1.md

 ```

 If the command appears to hang, debug with `kubectl get pods --namespace monitoring-rs` – if the status is `ErrImagePull` you probably need to fix your authentication.
-Check the documentation for your registry provider on how to authenticate with Kubernetes.
+Check the documentation for your registry provider on how to authenticate from Kubernetes.
 If you're using `serviceaccount`-based `imagePullSecrets`, double check you put them on the appropriate service account in the `monitoring-rs` namespace (that caught me out...).

 ### Start a rust project